publiccodenet/about/activities/tool-management/mailing-lists.md

 The Operations Coordinator maintains Mailman and takes care of back end actions and user administration.
 Mailman and the Hyperkitty archive are hosted on a VPS at independent service provider, [Maadix.](https://maadix.net/en)

-The Maadix VPS can be upgraded via [the control panel of the machine](https://nextcloud-publiccode.maadix.org/cpanel/) as well as directly from the command line via SSH.
-If tweaks to configurations need to be made directly on the machine then use the following command to get root on the machine:
+The Maadix VPS can be upgraded via [the control panel of the machine](https://nextcloud-publiccode.maadix.org/cpanel/), as well as directly from the command line via SSH.
+If tweaks to configurations need to be made directly on the machine, the following command is used to get root on the machine:

 `ssh -p 2009 cipmas@176.9.160.125`